kwanda9700/devProx_test1/README.md

 2) Create `.env` file from the `.env.example` file by running this in the terminal:
 ```
-`composer run-script post-root-package-install`
+composer run-script post-root-package-install
 ```

-3) Setup database credentials on the .env variables and create a database on phpMyAdmin
+3) Setup database credentials on the `.env` and create a database on phpMyAdmin

 4) Update Composer
 ```